 This article defines technical drawing (drafting or projection) and uses different images to illustrate the meaning, and types of technical drawing widely taught in schools and practiced in industries.
-The eBook/technical drawing PDF document of this article can be obtained at the end of this article.
-Although it contains all the information available in this article, it still has something extra on its last (17th) page: little information that links to hundreds of images of objects in 2 & 3 dimensions, under different types of projections.
+The eBook/technical drawing PDF document of this article is available to download for free.
+Although it contains all the information available in this article, it still has something extra on its last (17th) page: a link to hundreds of images of objects in 2 & 3 dimensions, and under different types of projections.
 Basically, both the article and eBook elaborate on the following:

 - Definition of technical drawing.

 - Types of technical drawing: parallel projection (orthographic—first angle, and third angle; oblique—cavalier, and cabinet; axonometric—isometric, dimetric, and trimetric), and perspective projection (1 point, 2 point, and 3 point).

 - Purpose of technical drawing.

 If you are interested in downloading the eBook of this article, which also contains a link to hundreds of various shapes and sizes of objects in 2 & 3 dimensions, click here and download it for free.
 (Download Instructions: In order to download successfully, after you click the link above, or any of the links below, also click the “Skip AD” button that will appear after a few seconds around the top right corner of your screen, and the file will appear for download.
 Alternatively, if the “Press allow” button appears, click “allow” so that the file(s) will appear for download.)

 For further reading, you may download the best books on technical and engineering drawing by clicking the following links.

 Technical drawing can be defined as the graphic representation of an object, concept or idea using a universal language that consists of graphic symbols produced with the aid of drawing equipment/tools that can be used to measure straight and curved lines according to specified dimensions, scales, and codes of practice.